LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Related Works

 Building on these advancements, MLLMs extend traditional LLMs by incorporating visual perception capabilities, enabling models to process not only textual data but also interpret and reason about visual content.
 This integration significantly enhances their ability to tackle complex multimodal tasks~\cite{caffagni2024r}.
 A significant breakthrough in multimodal learning has come from the LLaVA models family~\cite{liu2023visual,liu2024improved}, which introduced visual instruction tuning to MLLMs.
 By leveraging a GPT-4-curated text-only dataset, LLaVA models effectively aligned visual and textual representations, leading to substantial improvements in multimodal performance.
 This approach has since become a foundational paradigm for training multimodal models, driving further advancements in the field.

-From that point onward, the development of more powerful MLLMs accelerated.
 Recent works have not only refined standard multimodal capabilities but also expanded their focus to a broader range of vision-centric benchmarks and diverse settings~\cite{bai2023qwen}.
-To achieve state-of-the-art results, some approaches prioritize enhancing the visual encoding phase, eventually training a vision encoder from scratch~\cite{agrawal2024pixtral}.
-Others focus instead on scaling up spatial and temporal resolutions or improving visual token compression~\cite{liu2024nvila}.
+To achieve state-of-the-art results, some approaches prioritize enhancing the visual encoding phase, eventually fine-tuning~\cite{mckinzie2024mm1} a vision encoder or even training it from scratch~\cite{agrawal2024pixtral}.
+Others focus instead on scaling up spatial and temporal resolutions or improving visual token compression~\cite{liu2024nvila, bolya2022token} for better efficiency.

-Despite the impressive performance of these models, they rely on specially curated datasets during training~\cite{laurenccon2023obelics,deitke2024molmo,bai2023qwen,liu2024nvila,laurenccon2024matters}, which complicates fair evaluation and direct comparisons across different architectures and settings.
+Despite the impressive performance of these models, a significant drawback lies in their reliance on specially curated datasets during training~\cite{laurenccon2023obelics,deitke2024molmo,bai2023qwen,liu2024nvila,laurenccon2024matters}, which complicates fair evaluation and direct comparisons across different architectures and settings.

-\tit{Large Language Models and Recent Advances} Despite the development of various LLM architectures~\cite{zhang2022opt,wang2023magneto,raffel2020exploring,chung2022scaling,xue2020mt5}, the LLaMA family~\cite{touvron2023llama,touvron2023llama2,grattafiori2024llama} remains a popular choice thanks to its open-access nature, exclusive reliance on publicly available training data, and availability in multiple model sizes.
+\tit{Large Language Models and Recent Advances} Despite the development of various LLM architectures~\cite{zhang2022opt,wang2023magneto,raffel2020exploring,chung2022scaling,xue2020mt5}, the LLaMA family~\cite{touvron2023llama,touvron2023llama2,grattafiori2024llama} remains a popular choice thanks to its open-access nature, reliance on publicly available model weights, and availability in multiple sizes.
 Variants such as Alpaca~\cite{taori2023stanford} and Vicuna~\cite{vicuna2023} further build upon LLaMA, enhancing its instruction-following and conversational abilities.

 Recent research has focused on developing lightweight LLMs that strike a balance between efficiency and performance~\cite{allal2025smollm2}.
 A notable example is the Gemma family~\cite{team2024gemma1,team2024gemma}, which builds upon Gemini~\cite{team2023gemini} and is designed to provide strong reasoning and comprehension skills at various computational scales.
 Another significant contribution comes from the DeepSeek models~\cite{liu2024deepseek,guo2025deepseek}, which are characterized by their efficient training using reinforcement learning and their optimized inference processes.